nimarchetti/pi2go/README.md

-# This is a Fork of the abandoned (?)
-Guide2Go project
+# This is a Fork of the Chuchodavids guide2go, originally based on mar-mei's guide2go

+I haven't nyet updated this documentation, except for these inistial paragraphs

+The intention here is to create a reaspberry pi docker image that will have a scheduled download of guide data, to run alongside a threadfin docker container

+--- original docs here:

 I implemented changes that were missing in the current Guide2Go version.

 **Recent changes:**